MONDAY, JULY 18 |

 9:45 am to 10:45 am VITICULTURE |

+Viticulture Keynote Speaker: Elizabeth Wolkovich, University of British Columbia, Vancouver, BC, Canada.
 Innovation and Adaptations in Viticulture.
 Modelling Grapevine Phenology and Impacts of Climate Change on Viticulture.
-Sean O’Sullivan Theatre Viticulture keynote speaker: Elizabeth Wolkovich, University of British Columbia, Vancouver, BC, Canada Wine grapes have a high sensitivity to climate, and the impacts of climate warming are already becoming clear.
+Sean O’Sullivan Theatre Wine grapes have a high sensitivity to climate, and the impacts of climate warming are already becoming clear.
 Dr. Wolkovich will review the shifts in wine grape phenology and predictions for the future, with a focus on diversity of responses among varieties.
 She will show how the projected negative impacts could be mitigated by adopting strategies that exploit varietal diversity. |

-11:00 am to 12:30 pm VITICULTURE |
+11:00 am to 12:00 pm VITICULTURE |

 Improving Vineyard Sustainability.
 Sean O’Sullivan Theatre (Research Seminar) Increasing the environmental sustainability of grape production systems is a goal common among producers worldwide.
 Speakers will describe how adopting sustainable practices can enhance vineyard ecology and reduce the need for chemical inputs.
-Session Chair: Mehdi Sharifi, Agriculture and Agri-Food Canada, Summerland, BC, Canada 11:00 am – 11:30 am: How Under-Vine Cover Crops Could Improve Sustainable Production Practices Michela Centinari, Penn State University, State College, PA, USA 11:30 am – 11:50 am: Effects of Cultural Practices and Other Treatments on Sour Rot Development Wendy McFadden-Smith, Brock University, St. Catharines, ON, Canada 11:50 am – 12:10 pm: Mycorrhizal Inoculation Benefits Differ Between Grapevine Root Systems Mariam Berdeja, Cornell University, Ithaca, NY, USA 12:10 pm – 12:30 pm: Questions and discussion with session speakers |
+Session Chair: Mehdi Sharifi, Agriculture and Agri-Food Canada, Summerland, BC, Canada 11:00 am – 11:30 am: How Under-Vine Cover Crops Could Improve Sustainable Production Practices Michela Centinari, Penn State University, State College, PA, USA 11:30 am – 11:50 am: Effects of Cultural Practices and Other Treatments on Sour Rot Development Wendy McFadden-Smith, Brock University, St. Catharines, ON, Canada 11:50 pm – 12:00 pm: Questions and discussion with session speakers. |

-11:00 am to 11:30 am OENOLOGY |
+11:00 am to 12:00 pm OENOLOGY/VITICULTURE/ WINE BUSINESS |

 11:30 am to 12:30 pm OENOLOGY |

 Oenology Flash Talks.
-Room STH202 (Research seminar) Session chair: Amy Bowen, Vineland Research and Innovation Centre, Niagara, Canada.
+Room STH202 (Research seminar) Session Chair: Amy Bowen, Vineland Research and Innovation Centre, Niagara, Canada.
 1. An Emotional Tasting Approach Adapted to Brain Flavour Processing and to Easy Recognition of Cool Climate Wine Styles.
-12:15 pm to 12:30 pm Question and discussion with all session speakers |
+(Pre-recorded) 12:15 pm to 12:30 pm: Question and discussion with all session speakers |

 11:30 am to 12:30 pm WINE BUSINESS |

 The Business of Vineyard Management.
-Room STH215 (Research Seminar) Peter McAtamney (Wine Business Solutions, Australia) Weather derivatives in viticulture.
+Room STH215 (Research Seminar) Session Chair: Tek ThongpapanL, Brock University, Canada Weather derivatives in viticulture.
 Why a lack of adoption?
 Don Cyr, Goodman School of Business, Brock University, Canada A Look at Efficiencies in Investment into Geothermal Heating and Cooling for Wineries John Hudelson, Central Washington University, Washington, USA. |

 1:30 pm to 3:00 pm VITICULTURE |

 Vineyard Management to Improve Fruit Quality.
 Sean O’Sullivan Theatre (Research Seminar) Wine grape maturation and quality highly depend on management practices adopted by growers.
 Speakers will describe cultural methods such as crop load adjustment and canopy management that affect fruit development and composition.
-Session chair: Harrison Wright, Agriculture and Agri-Food Canada, Kentville, NS, Canada.
-1:30 pm – 2:00 pm: Vineyard Management to Improve Fruit Quality Amber Parker, Lincoln University, New Zealand 2:00 pm – 2:20 pm: Vine Balance and Grape Composition: The Example of Nitrogen Assimilation and Partitioning as a Function of Fruit Load Thibault Verdenal, Agroscope Institute, Pully, Switzerland 2:20 pm – 2:40 pm: Fruit Quality in Response to Early Leaf Removal is Controlled by Fruit Microclimate and Canopy Structure, but not Ripening-Related Phytohormones in Merlot (Vitis vinifera L.) Grapevines Josh VanderWeide, Michigan State University, East Lansing, MI, USA 2:40 pm – 3:00 pm: Impact of Crop Load Management on Terpene Concentration of Gewurztraminer Grapes in the Okanagan Valley Yevgen Kovalenko, University of British Columbia, Vancouver, BC, Canada |
+Session Chair: Harrison Wright, Agriculture and Agri-Food Canada, Kentville, NS, Canada.
+1:30 pm – 2:00 pm: Vineyard Management to Improve Fruit Quality Amber Parker, Lincoln University, New Zealand 2:00 pm – 2:20 pm: Grapevine Nitrogen Dynamics as a Function of Crop Thinning Thibault Verdenal, Agroscope Institute, Pully, Switzerland 2:20 pm – 2:40 pm: Influence Of Cluster Thinning Timing And Severity On Wine Grape Production And Quality Parameters: A Meta-Analysis Of 50 Years Of Research Josh VanderWeide, Michigan State University, East Lansing, MI, USA 2:40 pm – 3:00 pm: Impact of Crop Load Management on Terpene Concentration of Gewurztraminer Grapes in the Okanagan Valley Yevgen Kovalenko, University of British Columbia, Vancouver, BC, Canada |

 1:30 pm to 2:15 pm SCIENCE COMMUNICATION |

 Challenges with Social Media as a Science Communication Tool.
-Room STH202 (Workshop – live streamed on social media) Eric Stafne, Mississippi State University, USA (by virtual link) and Becca Yeoman-Irwin (AKA Academic Wino) In this session, we will talk about some do’s and don’ts of social media.
+Room STH202 (Workshop – live streamed) Session Chair: Hannah Charnock, PhD student, Brock University, Canada.
+(In person) Eric Stafne, Mississippi State University, USA (Live streaming) In this session, we will talk about some do’s and don’ts of social media.
 Advantages and disadvantages of having a social media platform in science will also be discussed.
 The two primary social media platforms Eric Stafne uses are Twitter and blogs, so he will relay personal experiences related to disseminating research findings, educational programs, and reputation/brand establishment.
 In addition, Eric will throw out some tips for increasing engagement and assessing the value of social media posts.
 Finally, we will explore a case study of the power of social media, both to the benefit and detriment of the case subject. |

-1:30 pm to 3:00 pm OENOLOGY |
+1:30 pm to 3:30 pm OENOLOGY |

 The Great Chardo Swap will compare the 2017 and 2018 Chardonnay wines made from two vineyards, Montague vineyard in east of the Welland Canal, and Thirty Bench Vineyard located west of the Welland Canal.
 The fruit was processed at commercial ripeness each year, then juice (and/or solids if required) collected by winemakers on the opposite side of the canal to the vineyard.
 The winemakers were unaccustomed to working with fruit from these vineyards so the session will explore the terroir of the vineyards and sub-appellations.
 The winemaking techniques employed by each winemaker will be discussed, and wines will be tasted blind in four flights. |